callmekz25/furniture-store-reactjs-nodejs/README.md

 - Keyword search to quickly find products
 - Advanced filtering products
 - Create and manage promotions for specific products or entire collections
-- Automatic price updates on the products pages and cart if have promotions
+- Automatic price updates on the products when have promotions
 - Recommend products based on viewed, shopping cart, orders history by using Pinecone
 - Chat bot helps users search products and get store details